yuzhenmao/ScRAT/README.md

 ```

 ## Contact
-Please contact us via yuzhenm@sfu.ca to get the detailed instruction about data preprocessing.
+Please contact us via yuzhenm@sfu.ca if you have any problem when running the code.